Offline Handwritten Signature Verification - Literature Review

 A large amount of research in automated signature verification has been conducted with private datasets.
 This makes it difficult to compare relate work, since an improvement in classification performance may be attributed to a better method, or simply to a cleaner or simpler database.
 In the last decade, however, a few signature datasets were made available publicly for the research community, addressing this gap.

-The process to acquire the signature images follows similar steps for most of the datasets.
+The process to acquire the signature images follows similar steps for most of the public datasets.
 The genuine signatures are collected in one or more sessions, and require the user to provide several samples of their signatures.
 The user receives a form containing many cells, and provide a sample of his/her signature in each cell.
 The cells often have sizes to match common scenarios such as bank cheques and credit card vouchers \cite{vargas_off-line_2007}.
 The collection of forgeries follows a different process: the users receive samples from genuine signatures and are asked to imitate the signature one or more times.
-For some datasets, the same set of users that provided genuine signatures are used to provide forgeries (of other users' signatures), while in other datasets the forgeries were created using a different set of users.
 It is worth noting that the users that provide the forgeries are not experts in producing forgeries.
-Figure \ref{fig:dataset_forms} illustrate the forms used to collect genuine signatures and forgeries for one of these datasets.
 After the forms are collected, they are scanned (often at 300 dpi or 600 dpi), and pre-processed.
-The preprocessing consists in separating the signatures into individual images, and for some datasets other actions are taken as well, such as binarization or noise removal.